SoftInstigate/restheart-website/_includes/initiate-database.md

 The root resource `/` is bound to the `/restheart` database.
-This database, however, **doesn't actually exist** until you explicitly create it by issuing a `PUT /` HTTP command.
+This database, however, **doesn't exist** until you explicitly create it by issuing a `PUT /` HTTP command.

 Example for localhost: